 In “The Mind at Work”, Mike Rose examines the connection between the body and the mind through careful study of professions involving physical labor.
 Rose’s observations provide educators with a view of the skills, attitudes and habits of mind people need to succeed in often undervalued jobs—undervalued, at least, from the perspective of intellectual richness.

-I found this book at the library, and after reaching my limit on renewals, I bought it from Amazon.com.
+I found this book at the library, and after reaching my limit on renewals, I bought my own copy.
 In the book, Rose shows us waitresses making lightning-fast calculations, carpenters handling complex spatial mathematics, and hairdressers, plumbers, and electricians with their aesthetic and diagnostic acumen.
 Reading the book helps me to reinforce my thought processes and positive viewpoints of people working in physical labor jobs.

 My husband, although a teacher by day, enjoys his time on his feet serving food and drinks to his favorite customers on weekends at Okoboji Grill in Johnston, Iowa.
-Randy has worked for Leroy and Ann Guessman for many many years.
+Randy has worked for this restaurant for many years.
 He believes he’s the only person at the restaurant who can operate the tvs correctly (ha!)

 Both my teenagers, Jake and Arin, work as hosts there too.
 My oldest son Nick held his first job at Okoboji Grill when he was a teen as well.
 And my brother in law Kyl Botkin is the General Manager of the Okoboji Grill in Pleasant Hill.
 Me?
 I just eat and drink there, thank you very much!